dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Output should subscribe to the broadcast channel of the branch, and then filter messages it doesn't need, then disconnect.

 Priors should not use watch - triggering the next action should be with a queue action.
 The current action should actively trigger the next action to start.
 Unless we want to use poling on the prior key until it is available, which might be faster.

+Little benchmarks on the raw performance of deno deploy kv.
+- time to do a single queue round trip
+- time to commit to the db
 ## Possibilities
 Make a broadcast channel that is all about a particular branch, then leave it open - use this to coordinate lock contention.